Indifferent - Nightreports - Nightreport 4

 there isn't any justice and that there are people on death row because

-they couldn't afford a good layer.
+they couldn't afford a good lawyer.
 Probably I did know, but I never

 was that close.
 In the beginning I felt like in a boring movie.